 John Keefe – Draw & Code

-John spoke about the importance of creativity and innovation in the gaming industry, particularly for smaller studios.
-He discussed the opportunities for Malta to become a leader in immersive technologies like AR and VR, which are gaining traction globally.
-John also shared his experience working with Maltese developers and praised the country’s growing talent pool, while calling for more mentorship programs and collaborative projects between studios and academia.
+John spoke about the importance of creativity and innovation, particularly for smaller studios.
+He discussed Malta’s potential in immersive technologies like AR and VR, praised the local talent pool, and called for more mentorship and collaboration between studios and academia.

 Paul Pulis – MCAST